Pratik0188/Project2SE/README.md

 **Total Estimate:** 5 days

+**Discussion of Plan:**
+In this iteration, our main focus is on enhancing the security features of our platform while also improving shopping functionalities.
+The **Update Privacy Settings** feature is designed to give users more control over their personal information, addressing growing concerns about data privacy in the digital age.
+Additionally, by implementing the **Add Items to Cart** functionality, we aim to streamline the shopping experience, making it easier for users to manage their selections and ultimately leading to increased sales.

 **Discussion of Changes:**
-This iteration focuses on critical security and shopping functionalities.
-Including privacy settings reflects user concerns while enhancing the overall user experience.

-**Effect:** Addressing security concerns builds user trust, while improving shopping functionality supports conversion rates and user satisfaction.
+The selection of these user stories underscores our commitment to addressing user feedback and concerns.
+By prioritizing privacy settings, we are acknowledging the importance of user trust in maintaining a loyal user base.
+This change is crucial for ensuring that users feel secure in sharing their information on our platform.
+The inclusion of shopping functionality, like adding items to a cart, enhances the overall user experience by simplifying the purchasing process.
+These changes reflect a balanced approach, where user security and operational efficiency are both prioritized.

+**Effect:**
+By addressing security concerns through improved privacy settings, we aim to foster greater user trust, which is vital for user retention and community growth.
+Additionally, enhancing the shopping experience with the **Add Items to Cart** feature is expected to lead to higher conversion rates, as users can more easily navigate their purchases.
+Overall, these enhancements are likely to contribute to increased user satisfaction and loyalty, as users feel safer and more empowered on our platform.

 ---

 ## Iteration 12: Social and Community Features
-**Change Event:** We expanded user engagement through social features.
+**Duration:** 2 weeks (14 calendar days)
+**Working Days:** 10
 **Developers:** 1
+**Velocity:** 0.6
+**Total Capacity:** 10 days × 1 developer × 0.6 velocity = 6 days  *

+*Change Event:** We expanded user engagement through social features.

-**Selected User Stories for Iteration 13:**
+**Selected User Stories for Iteration 12:**

 - **Post Comments on Items**
   **Estimate:** 3 days